Nicholas Grundy Photography – Galway Photographer

-As a professional photographer in Galway and servicing Dublin and numerous other counties across Ireland, I have a diverse array of clients and customers.
+As a fine art photographer and documentary filmmaker, my work has been exhibited in galleries in Melbourne, Berlin and Dublin such as the Colour Factory Gallery as well as in the 189th Annual Exhibition at the RHA Gallery (Royal Hibernian Academy) at Stephen’s Green, Dublin.
+As a professional photographer in Galway and serving Dublin and numerous other counties across Ireland, I have a diverse array of clients and customers.
 I therefore do not limit myself to one small field or specialisation.
 Instead I’ve enjoyed becoming an expert in a number of areas and always meet my clients’ objectives, even if it’s a completely different area from the previous day’s shoot.

 My clients include organisations such as Arup, Sandvik Mining and Construction, Allsop Space and the University of Melbourne, as well as a number of real estate companies around Ireland.
 My work as a Galway photographer is published on the front cover of Tasmania 40 South magazine and within the pages of the Irish Times, Time Magazine (Techland), Forbes Magazine, the Irish Independent, Connemara Life, TheJournal.ie, International Traveller, and the Sydney Morning Herald.
 I’m also a freelance videographer for Nimia stock video.